-(6)Bromma Asset Management Inc., of which Mr. Lundin is majority owner and CEO, has control and direction over 185,100 common shares
+(8) Bromma Asset Management Inc., of which Mr. Lundin is majority owner and CEO, has control and direction over 185,100 Common Shares

-C. Ashley Heppenstall

-Director

-Chair of the Board

-Chair of the Audit Committee

-Member of the Nominating and Corporate Governance Committee
+C. Ashley Heppenstall Director Chair of the Board Chair of the Audit Committee Member of the Compensation Committee Member of the Nominating and Corporate Governance Committee